UmTemplates/UmBootstrap/CONTRIBUTING.md

 ## Building the UmBootstrap solution

 > **NOTE**
-> You will need to have Visual Studio 2019 installed to build the UmBootstrap solution remove the connection string from the appsettings.json file before the first build.
+> To build the UmBootstrap solution remove the connection string from the appsettings.json file before the first build.
+>

 Make your changes to the UmBootstrap repository on your local machine.